 - An Open Letter From a Grieving Friend

 These are just a few things to take into consideration.
-Interpersonal relationships are so complicated and nuanced that we couldn’t possibly cover everything, so at the end of this article, feel free to add to these guidelines in the comments section.
+That said, interpersonal relationships are so complicated and nuanced that we couldn’t possibly cover everything.
+At the end of this article, feel free to add to these guidelines in the comments section.

 Is the person toxic?

 If you get the sense that someone in your life is manipulating you, taking advantage of you, and/or exploiting your grief-related feelings of vulnerability, then they may be a toxic person.
 For further information, please read this post on spotting emotional manipulation in your support system.